Dorrandes History, Family Crest & Coats of Arms

 Early Notables of the Dorrandes family (pre 1700)

-More information is included under the topic Early Dorrandes Notables in all our PDF Extended History products and printed products wherever possible.
+Another 55 words (4 lines of text) are included under the topic Early Dorrandes Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Dorrandes family to the New World and Oceana
+Migration of the Dorrandes family

 To escape the political and religious chaos of this era, thousands of English families began to migrate to the New World in search of land and freedom from religious and political persecution.
 The passage was expensive and the ships were dark, crowded, and unsafe; however, those who made the voyage safely were encountered opportunities that were not available to them in their homeland.
 Many of the families that reached the New World at this time went on to make important contributions to the emerging nations of the United States and Canada.
 Research into various historical records has revealed some of first members of the Dorrandes family to immigrate North America: William Durand, who settled in Virginia in 1635; George Durant, who came to North Carolina in 1661; Thomas Dant, who immigrated to Maryland in 1674; Thomas Durrant, who arrived with his wife and servants in Barbados in 1680.

 Related Stories +

 - ^ Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.

 - ^ Hutchins, Fortescue, The History of Cornwall, from the Earliest Records and Traditions to the Present Time.
 London: William Penaluna, 1824.
 Print